 - Configure, download, and open Panopto recording software.
 For guidance,

 review this tutorial.
 For a more comprehensive overview, watch the Recording Quick Start Video.

 the advice offered on our website for DIY video.

-- Record your content, recognizing that the recording will not be perfect and that it will be better to provide students an imperfect product than nothing at all.
+- Record your content, recognizing that the recording may not be perfect and that it will likely be better, especially in the case of an unplanned class cancellation, to provide students an imperfect product than nothing at all.

 - Create a video link in Blackboard or distribute the video link by sending the students an email.

 Synchronous (Real-time) Online Class Session Via WebEx or Microsoft Teams

 One way to spark interaction with and among your students on course-related content is to